 Many people with blood in their pee will not have bladder cancer.
 But if you have any symptoms, it is important to get them checked by your GP.
 The earlier bladder cancer is diagnosed the more likely it is to be cured.

 We have more information about signs and symptoms of bladder cancer.

 There are certain things that can affect the chances of developing bladder cancer.
 These are called risk factors.

-The main risk factor is age.
-Bladder cancer is more common in people over the age of 60.
-It is rare in people under the age of 40.
+The risk of bladder cancer is higher in people over the age of 60.
+It is less common in people under the age of 40.
 Another risk factor is smoking.
-Smoking may cause about 4 in 10 (40%) bladder cancers.
+Smoking may cause about 5 in 10 (50%) bladder cancers.